STMicroelectronics price target lowered to EUR 35 from EUR 42 at JPMorgan

-JPMorgan lowered the firm’s price target on STMicroelectronics (STM) to EUR 35 from EUR 42 and keeps an Overweight rating on the shares.
-The company has had a difficult 2024 after over-shipping in 2023 and due to the slowdown seen in the industrial end market, the analyst tells investors in a research note.
-However, the firm says STMicroelectronics is the market leader in silicon carbide, meaning that it benefits as more and more auto customers shift to SiC.
+JPMorgan analyst Sandeep Deshpande lowered the firm’s price target on STMicroelectronics (STM) to EUR 35 from EUR 42 and keeps an Overweight rating on the shares.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>